gkikola/shellscripts/README.md

 Scripts
 -------

-* cargo-checkall: In a Rust project directory, check for errors, run Clippy with `cargo clippy`, and check formatting with `cargo fmt -- --check`.
+* `cargo-checkall`: In a Rust project directory, check for errors, run Clippy with `cargo clippy`, and check formatting with `cargo fmt -- --check`.
-* checkplaylist: Read an .m3u playlist and verify that all of the files in the playlist exist.
+* `checkplaylist`: Read an .m3u playlist and verify that all of the files in the playlist exist.
-* listincompatiblefilenames: Find files within a directory (and its subdirectories) having names that might not be compatible with other filesystems.
+* `listincompatiblefilenames`: Find files within a directory (and its subdirectories) having names that might not be compatible with other filesystems.
 If no directory is given, then use the current directory.
-* pdfmerge: Combine separate PDF files into a single PDF file.
-The actual merging is performed using Ghostscript (gs).
+* `pdfmerge`: Combine separate PDF files into a single PDF file.
+The actual merging is performed using Ghostscript (`gs`).